FAQ

 07

-Do not combine cannabis with alcohol for sleep.
-The combination disrupts sleep architecture more than either alone and can suppress breathing in high doses.
+Do not mix cannabis and alcohol for sleep.
+The combination tends to mess with sleep more than either one alone.

-Do not drive if you wake up groggy.
-Cannabis sleep effects can carry into the morning, especially with edibles consumed late.
+Do not drive if you wake up still feeling it.
+Sleep-time cannabis, especially edibles taken late, can carry into the morning.

 08